“Banking has to work when and where you need it ...”

 Between 2017 and 2022, the number of retail bank branches is projected to drop by 36%, online banking growth statistics show.

-Leanplum and Liftoff reported that after a day of signing up for a financial app, only 34.8% of users stay.
+Leanplum and Liftoff reported that after a day of signing up for a financial apps, only 34.8% of users stay.
 After one week, this number dropped to 14.9%, and after 90 days, it is only 3.4%.
 The biggest challenge comes from building an app that drives user engagement, and we believe that a premium user experience is key.
 According to the FIS Global 2018 survey, customers of community banks rate their app experience as falling below expectations.

-According to a report in 2018, 75% percent of adults in the U.S. used internet or mobile banking, which is expected to reach 77.6 percent by 2022.
+According to a report in 2018, 75% percent of adults in the U.S. used the internet or mobile banking, which is expected to reach 77.6 percent by 2022.

 The spread of COVID-19 and related government lockdowns have led to between a 24 & 32 percent increase in the relative rate of daily downloads of finance mobile applications.

 By 2021 there will be roughly 7 billion mobile users worldwide.

 USA online banking statistics show that 80% of Americans would rather bank digitally than visit a brick-and-mortar branch.